Three Years Down the Road, Locals Yet to Benefit from UGX2.5B Hoima City Modern Abattoir

 By Johnson Kanyesige

-The locals have continued to raise questions on why the modern abattoir project awarded to Chongqing International construction corporation-CICO contractors has stalled hence keeping them struggling with accessing clean meat around the city.
+The locals have continued to raise questions on why the modern abattoir project awarded to Chongqing International Construction Corporation-CICO contractors has stalled hence keeping them struggling with accessing clean meat around the city.

 Morever according to the residents, the Hoima city authorities have failed to maintain the current slaughterhouse with lack of drainage channels and limited space for slaughtering of animals.
 The individuals who operate the old area say that the condition worsens during the rainy season.